michalboryczko/AI-Focus-Guard/README.md

 - 10 evaluations per session: ~$0.002
 - Very affordable for testing and personal use

+## Recent Improvements (v1.1)

+Based on user feedback and `improvments.md`, the following enhancements were implemented:

+### 1. URL Change Detection ✅
+- Evaluation timer now resets immediately when navigating to a new URL in the same tab
+- No more artificial 1-minute wait for new pages
+- URL monitoring runs every second to detect SPA navigation

+### 2. User Justification & Revalidation ✅
+- Off-topic modal includes text input for user to explain relevance
+- "Explain relevance" button triggers AI revalidation with user's explanation
+- If revalidation score ≥ 80, modal auto-dismisses
+- If still < 80, shows updated score and rationale

+### 3. Stronger Alert UX ✅
+- Off-topic pages now show **full-page modal**
+- Dimmed background overlay
+- Centered modal with red header
+- ESC key or click outside to dismiss
+- Borderline pages still show subtle banner (unchanged)

+See `IMPROVEMENTS_SUMMARY.md` for detailed documentation.

+---

 ## Future Enhancements

 - [ ] Configurable API key via settings UI